Leo Dupont: Legacy

 Sisters of Reparation of the Holy Face, whose aim is an "unceasing effort to stand beside the endless crosses on which the Son of God continues to be crucified".

-Dupont's efforts in spreading the devotion to the Holy Face of Jesus are chronicled in the book The Holy Man of Tours by Dorothy Scallan.
+Dupont's efforts in spreading the devotion to the Holy Face of Jesus are chronicled in the book The Holy Man of Tours, of A.D.1990, by Dorothy Scallan.
+Events of his life are also recorded by Abbé Pierre-Désiré Janvier in The Holy Man of Tours: Or the life of Léon Papin-Dupont of A.D.
+1882.